 Are you a first-time homebuyer?
 Check out the first-time home buyer’s tax credit.

 These contracts often last a long time and you might find yourself committed to the contract for up to 18 years.
-These rental agreements can leave Canadian homeowners, especially in Ontario, where this deceptive practise is more widespread, feeling duped.
+These rental agreements can leave Canadian homeowners, especially in Ontario, where this deceptive practice is more widespread, feeling duped.

 Learn more about the different costs of buying a house in Canada.

-How Water Heater Rental Companies Screw Canadians
+Are Water Heater Rental Companies Taking Advantage Of Canadians?

 When they buy a house, most consumers expect that the house’s water heater is part of the purchase price.
 Then they find out about the water heater rental agreement, which requires them to pay a monthly fee to a water heater rental company to keep using their water heater.
 These agreements can lock them in for a decade or more, and the rental company is even allowed to regularly raise rates.

-Cost of Renting vs. Buying
+Cost Of Renting vs. Buying A Water Heater

 Choosing between renting or buying your hot water heater depends on many factors including how long you hope the tank will last or how long you plan on living in your current home.